ricoshin/meta-pseudo-labels-pytorch/README.md

 ### Baselines
 <img src = "./figures/00_baseline.gif" width="70%">

-To minimize duplicated code lines, baselines are implemented in a way where they share pipelines with others as much as possible.
+To minimize duplicated code lines, baselines are implemented in a way where they share pipelines with the others as much as possible.
 Basically, there exists two model templates which is represented as `model A` and `model B`, which can be alternatively replaced by 'student' or 'teacher' in MPL.
 Baseline models take the place of `model A` and can be considered as stand-alone **student** model.
 This design choice was made to ease the reproduction of their incremental hyperparameter search scheme described in the parer.

 ### Baselines + MPL
 <img src = "./figures/10_baseline_mpl.gif" width="70%">